POL-U5410.02 Managing Telework Arrangements

 This is a broad umbrella term used to define a work arrangement in which some or all work is performed from a location other than a WWU on-site location.
 The different types of telework arrangements include:

-1. Remote: When the duties of a position are performed remotely at an Alternate Worksite on a full-time basis but may require occasional onsite reporting.
+1. Remote: When the duties of a position are performed remotely at an Alternate Workstation on a full-time basis but may require occasional onsite reporting.
 The remote location is the employee’s official workstation.

 Policy Statements